ExpediaGroup/bull/README.md

 }
 ```

-It's needed to enable the custom Builder Transformation as following:
+It's needed to enable the custom Builder Transformation as follows:

 ```java
 ToBean toBean = new BeanTransformer()